 “In support of the over one million people living with hydrocephalus in the U.S., we are deeply grateful to Representatives Doggett and Smith for their support of Hydrocephalus Awareness Month and in reinstating the Congressional Pediatric and Adult Hydrocephalus Caucus.
 Their actions demonstrate their commitment to raising awareness about this condition in Washington, D.C. and beyond.
 We at the Hydrocephalus Association appreciate their willingness to embrace the needs of patients and families around the country as we seek to find better treatments and possibly a cure.
 They are essential partners in these efforts,” said Diana Gray, President and CEO of the Hydrocephalus Association.

 Anyone can develop hydrocephalus, an abnormal accumulation of cerebrospinal fluid in the brain, at any time.
 This can include premature babies, active duty service members, veterans, and seniors.
-Individuals can also be born with it, develop it as part of the aging process, or acquire it as a result of infections, brain tumors or traumatic brain injuries, among other causes.
+Individuals can also be born with it, develop it as part of the aging process, or acquire it as a result of infections, brain tumors, or traumatic brain injuries, among other causes.
 Unfortunately, the overall population affected by hydrocephalus is growing, but the public and many policymakers are still unaware of the condition and the needs of those it affects.
-The Congressional Hydrocephalus Caucus works toward increasing understanding of the condition, as well as developing policy solutions designed to improve quality of like for those impacted.
+The Congressional Hydrocephalus Caucus works toward increasing understanding of the condition, as well as developing policy solutions designed to improve the quality of life for those impacted.

-For more information on this resolution, the caucus and hydrocephalus, please contact the Hydrocephalus Association at firstname.lastname@example.org or by calling 888-598-3789.
+For more information on this resolution, the caucus, and hydrocephalus, please contact the Hydrocephalus Association at firstname.lastname@example.org or by calling 888-598-3789.